 Waiting List Heritage is affiliated with the Australian National University (ANU) and priority is given to the children of staff and students at the ANU.
-An online waiting list application is available at childcareapplication.com if your family would like to join our community.
+Please fill-in our online waiting list application form if your family would like to join our community.

 It is important that email and mobile phone details are up to date on the application as an email and text message will be sent to offer a place when one becomes available.
 Offers must be accepted or declined within 2 working days by calling, emailing or visiting the service.
 Failure to respond results in offers becoming inactive.

-Fees Fees are currently $119.50 per day and are payable fortnightly in advance via Debitsuccess.
+Fees Fees are currently $145.00 per day (as at 1/1/2023) and are payable fortnightly in advance via Debitsuccess.
 Salary sacrifice is available to ANU employees as a pre-tax or post-tax deduction.

 The Child Care Subsidy (CCS) The Child Care Subsidy (CCS) commenced on 2 July 2018 and replaced the Child Care Benefit (CCB) and Child Care Rebate (CCR) with a single, means-tested subsidy.
 CCS is the main way the Government assists families with their child care fees.
 It is generally paid directly to child care providers to be passed on to families as a fee reduction.
 Families make a co-contribution to their child care fees and pay to the provider the difference between the fee charged and the subsidy amount.